The general dispensation from the Sunday Mass obligation will remain in place for all Catholics of the archdiocese until further notice.

 - No Hymnals or Missalettes.
 They have been removed from the pews.
 Worship aids with readings are available online only.

 - No Offertory procession.
-Stationary baskets for offertory will be available at the doors.
+Stationary collection boxes for offertory will be available at the doors.
 Online or mail-in giving is encouraged.

 STAY HOME IF...

 - You are at risk because of an underlying health condition.

 - You are over the age of 60 or are their caretaker (recommended).

 - You or someone in your family is symptomatic or has been exposed to another with the virus within two weeks.
 You are not permitted to enter the church.